PhD: A ChatGPT-Prompted Visual hallucination Evaluation Dataset: Evaluating MLLMs on PhD

 \subsection{Using PhD for Overall VHE}

 An overall VHE as shown in \cref{tab:overall-comp} is useful for providing a big picture of which MLLM hallucinates the most (or the least).
-The leading open-source MLLMs are Qwen-VL (PhD Index: 0.488), followed by LLaVA-1.6-L (PhD Index: 0.423) and MiniGPT-v2 (PhD Index: 0.390).
+The leading open-source MLLMs are LLaVA-OneVision, followed by Molmo and InternVL-1.5.
 Since their vision encoders and LLMs vary, the results are insufficient to conclude which component is the most effective to mitigate hallucinations.
 That said, comparisons among the same model series remains meaningful.
 Consider the LLaVA series for instance.
 While one would normally expect that a larger LLM yields a better MLLM, as LLaVA-1.6-L \emph{vs} LLaVA-1.6, the difference between LLaVA-1.5-L and LLaVA-1.5 is marginal (0.270 \emph{vs} 0.265).
-In order to analyze and consequently understand such an counterintuitive result, a \emph{zoom-in} evaluation is required, yet missing in previous benchmarks such as POPE and AMBER.
+In order to analyze and consequently understand such an counterintuitive result, \texttt{PhD} enables a \emph{zoom-in} analysis in mode-oriented (\cref{ssec:mode-oriented}) and task-oriented (\cref{ssec:task-oriented}) styles, unavailable in the previous benchmarks.

 One more advantage of \phd~compared to its predecessors lies in its discrimination ability.
-The relatively small performance gap between GPT-4o and Qwen-VL as measured by POPE and AMBER might lead to an overly optimistic interpretation that the open-source alternatives are catching up with the proprietary model.
+The relatively small performance gap between GPT-4o and the top open-source models as measured by POPE and AMBER might lead to an overly optimistic interpretation that the open-source alternatives are catching up with the proprietary model.
 In fact, a substantial gap remains, as revealed by \phd. \cref{fig:enter-label} further illustrate the qualitative results, where GPT-4o exhibits fewer hallucinations in its response.